followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columnFixing/texts/leftPosition.md

 ===========================================================================

 <!--shortDescription-->
-Specifies text for a context menu subitem that fixes a column, for which the context menu is invoked, to the left grid edge.
+Specifies text for the context menu subitem that fixes a column to the left edge of the widget.
 <!--/shortDescription-->

 <!--fullDescription-->